ecohealthalliance/HP3/README.md

         variables used in model-fitting
     -   `IUCN_taxonomy_23JUN2016.csv`, data from IUCN used to harmonize our data with IUCN spatial data (see Supplementary Methods)
     -   `Genbank_accession_cytb.csv`, Genbank accession numbers used in constructing the Cyt-B constrained tree
+    -   `region_names.rds`, a list of zoogeographical region names used to describe cross-validation regions.
--  `model_fitting/` contains an R markdown document which fits all the GAMs in the paper, and its output HTML document which includes tables comparing model AIC, plot and summaries of top models, relative influence of variables, and cross-validation results.
+-  `model_fitting/` contains an R markdown document (`gam_supp_info.Rmd`) which fits all     the GAMs inthe paper, and its output HTML document which includes tables comparing model
+    AIC, plot and summaries of top models, relative influence of variables, and cross-validation results.
 Compiling this document runs all the models referred to in the paper, and saves the R objects needed for the figures in `figures/` and `maps/`.
+    -  `model-fitting/` also contains an R markdown document (`geo_cross.Rmd`) which details the zoogeographical cross-validation results, complete with generated maps.
+Shapefiles necessary for this procedure are omitted due to size constraints.
 -  `figures/` contains figures and tables in the paper and extended data and the scripts to generate them, except for maps.
 -  `maps/` contains a script to generate the map outputs in the paper and extended